thexkaliber/SNAlyzer/README.md

 # SNAlyzer
 SNAlyzer is a Social Network Analysis Tool to explore Lok Sabha Networks through the Lok Sabha Question Hour.
-It creates a Social Network Graph from conversations made during the Question Hour of Lok Sabha and performs Semi-Supervised Sentiment Analysis using Transformers and Long-Short Term Memory Neural Network.
+It creates a Social Network Graph from conversations made during the Question Hour of Lok Sabha and performs Semi-Supervised Sentiment Analysis using Transformers and Long-Short Term Memory Neural Networks.

 This project was bootstraped with [CRA](https://github.com/facebook/create-react-app)